Dranixia/Spotify-Music-Research/README.md

 [adt_usage_example.py](https://github.com/Dranixia/UCU-Semester-Work/blob/master/modules/adt_usage_example.py) –– module with MusicADT usage example.

 ## Prerequisites:
-Obtaining Spotify's developer key is necessary.
-It can be done here:
+Obtaining Spotify's developer key is necessary only for creating already existing JSON file.
+If you want to do this yourself, you need to create dashboard and get Client ID and Secret.
+It can be done here: [https://developer.spotify.com/dashboard/](https://developer.spotify.com/dashboard/)

 Install Spotipy, Plotly and BeautifulSoup: